Workforce Initiatives

 Aotearoa New Zealand Tāwhia te Mana Research Fellowships will support around 30 new Fellows per year, as the pool of funding available for general research fellowships has increased to $27.38 million.

-The new schemes replace the Rutherford Discovery, Rutherford Foundation and James Cook Research Fellowships, which will no longer be offered from 2024.
+The schemes replace the Rutherford Discovery, Rutherford Foundation and James Cook Research Fellowships, which will no longer be offered from 2024.
 Researchers currently undertaking Rutherford Foundation, Rutherford Discovery and James Cook Research Fellowships will continue to be supported at the current funding levels throughout the duration of those awards.

 The Māori terms in the fellowship names reference the Ministry of Business, Innovation and Employment’s values, which includes Tāwhia tō Mana (building and retaining your reputation) as part of enabling the aspiration to “Hīkina Whakatutuki - Grow Aotearoa New Zealand for all”.
 Tāwhia te Mana Fellowships contribute to building excellence in the Science, Innovation and Technology sector.